jspsych/workshop-cmu-2021/README.md

 # jsPsych design principles

-These are materials for a 25 minutes presentation on jsPsych covering
+These are materials for a 25 minute presentation on jsPsych covering

 1. The problem(s) jsPsych is trying to solve
 2. The strategies and design principles we use